-5. Line of Credit and Interfund Lending
+4. Line of Credit and Interfund Lending

-The Trust and NMF (together, the "Trusts") have entered into a credit agreement with JPMorgan Chase Bank, N.A., The Bank of New York Mellon, and Wells Fargo Bank National Association (the "Lenders"), permitting the Trusts, in aggregate, to borrow up to \$100,000,000.
+The Trust and NMF (together, the "Trusts") have entered into a credit agreement with JPMorgan, The Bank of New York Mellon, and Wells Fargo Bank National Association (the "Lenders"), permitting the Trusts, in aggregate, to borrow up to \$100,000,000.
 Advances taken by a Fund under this arrangement would be primarily for temporary or emergency purposes, including the meeting of redemption requests that otherwise might require the untimely disposition of securities, and are subject to the Fund's borrowing restrictions.
 The line of credit requires a commitment fee of 0.15% per year on \$100,000,000.
 Such commitment fee shall be payable quarterly in arrears on the last business day of each March, June, September and December and on the termination date.
 Borrowings under this arrangement accrue interest at a rate of 1.00% per annum plus the higher of (a) the one month London Interbank Offered Rate or (b) the Federal Funds Rate.
 Interest costs, if any, would be shown on the Statement of Operations.
 No compensating balances are required under the terms of the line of credit.
+In addition, the Fund may not draw any portion of the line of credit that is provided by a bank that is an affiliate of the Fund's subadviser, if applicable.
 In addition to any rights and remedies of the Lenders provided by law, each Lender has the right, upon any amount becoming due and payable by the Fund, to set-off as appropriate and apply all deposits and credits held by or owing to such Lender against such amount, subject to the terms of the credit agreement.
 The line of credit is renewed annually, and next expires on July 11, 2019.
 During the six months ended June 30, 2019, the Fund had no borrowings under the line of credit.

-Pursuant to an exemptive order issued by the Securities and Exchange Commission ("SEC") (the "Order"), the Fund may participate in an interfund lending program among Funds managed by NFA.
+Pursuant to an exemptive order issued by the SEC (the "Order"), the Fund may participate in an interfund lending program among Funds managed by NFA.
 The program allows the participating Funds to borrow money from and loan money to each other for temporary purposes, subject to the conditions in the Order.
 A loan can only be made through the program if the interfund loan rate on that day is more favorable to both the borrowing and lending Funds as compared to rates available through short-term bank loans or investments in overnight repurchase agreements and money market funds, respectively, as detailed in the Order.
 Further, a Fund may participate in the program only if and to the extent that such participation is consistent with its investment objectives and limitations.
 Interfund loans have a maximum duration of seven days and may be called on one business day's notice.
 During the six months ended June 30, 2019, the Fund did not engage in interfund lending.

-6. Investment Transactions
+5. Investment Transactions

-For the six months ended June 30, 2019, the Fund had purchases of \$28,985,000 and sales of \$61,713,506 (excluding short-term securities).
-Purchases include reinvestment of income and realized gain distributions, as applicable.
+For the six months ended June 30, 2019, the Fund had purchases of \$208,049,746 and sales of \$256,438,742 (excluding short-term securities).

-7. Portfolio Investment Risks from Underlying Funds
+6. Portfolio Investment Risks